jaimeiniesta/metainspector/README.md

 You can try MetaInspector live at this little demo: [https://metainspectordemo.herokuapp.com](https://metainspectordemo.herokuapp.com)

+## Changes in 4.4

+The default headers now include `'Accept-Encoding' => 'identity'` to minimize trouble with servers that respond with malformed compressed responses, [as explained here](https://github.com/lostisland/faraday/issues/337).

 ## Changes in 4.3

 * The Document API has been extended with one new method `page.best_title` that returns the longest text available from a selection of candidates.